Last updated: April 30, 2026

 How much does a Nevada PI license cost?

-Is Nevada a one-party consent state for recordings?
+Is Nevada a one-party or two-party recording state?

-Do I need a separate agency license to operate a PI firm in Nevada?
+Do I need a separate license for armed work in Nevada?

 More Nevada Business Guides